 It’s also true that birth mothers come from middle-class backgrounds with degrees and well-paying jobs.
 So, the adoption myth that all birth mothers are poor is simply not true.

-4. Birth mothers take drugs
+- Birth mothers are on drugs

 Adoption myths spread fear.
 While some birth mothers struggle with substance abuse, most do not.
 Lumping all birth mothers into one category spreads fear and misunderstanding.